Skip to main content

 Defining a family of tests

 Controlling for multiple comparisons across all of the tests one can run in GrowthBook, even within the context of one experiment, is impractical and can be prohibitively costly in terms of statistical power.
-Instead, GrowthBook corrects across all metrics, variations, (and dimension values, if available) in a particular result view.
+Instead, GrowthBook corrects across all Goal metrics, variations, (and dimension values, if available) in a particular result view.

 tip